-Methods: Patients: 37 patients with spasm/dystonia in the neck and/or upper limb girdle muscles.
-Intervention: Electromyography-guided injection of botulinum toxin A (BtxA), 10-20 U per muscle.
-Total dose used was 100 U in each patient.
-Measurement: Local pain score on an 11 point Likert scale, 4 weeks after BtxA injections.
+Methods: Thirty-seven patients with spasm/dystonia in the neck and/or upper limb girdle muscles.

+Intervention: EMG-guided injection of Botulinum toxin - A (BtxA), 10-20 units per muscle.
+Total dose used was 100 units in each patient.
+Local pain score was measured on an 11-point Likert scale, 4 weeks after BtxA injections.

-Results: Mean pain score decreased by 43% (8.2 $\pm$ 0.8 to 4.5 $\pm$ 1.1, P < 0.001).
-Ninetyseven percent of the patients had significant pain relief.
+Results: Mean pain score decreased by 43% (8.2 ± 0.8 to 4.5 ± 1.1, P < 0.001).
+97% of patients had significant pain relief.
 One patient had transient neck drop after the injections.

-Limitations: This is a retrospective study; it lacks a control group and therefore the placebo effect cannot be eliminated.
+Limitations: This is a retrospective study.
+It lacks a control group and so the placebo effect cannot be eliminated.
 This study does not provide information on the efficacy of this treatment after 4 weeks.

-Conclusion(s): Intramuscular injection of botulinum toxin A in the upper limb girdle muscles was beneficial for short term relief of pain caused by CRPS in this retrospective case series.
+Conclusions: Intramuscular injection of botulinum toxin in the upper limb girdle muscles was beneficial for short term relief of pain caused by CRPS.
 The incidence of complications was low (2.7%)